Description: 200, 289 +PS +AC Autolite Alternator

 Best Repro Available: YES

-This is our concours correct alternator for all 1966 200 6 cylinder & 289 2V/4V with factory air conditioning plus power steering.
-It's also correct alternator if you have California emissions equipment.
-Our Autolite alternators are built with 100% new components manufactured to our specifications to be reliable and look factory original.
+Our concours correct 1965 200 6 cylinder & 289 with factory air conditioning Autolite alternators are built with 100% new components manufactured to our specifications to be reliable and look factory original.
 We faithfully reproduced the unique 1965-66 front and rear housings from original Ford engineering drawings, 19 lamination yellow/amber varnished 42 amp stator and we even apply date codes that correspond with your cars production date.
 Our alternators also come with all the correct hardware to install your wire harness and pulley.

 Are you going to have your car judged by MCA and need an alternator that will pass the judges scrutiny?
 No problem, I have combined my years of research with authenticity fanatics Bob Perkins (Technical advisor to MCA), Ed Meyer and many many others.
 Both Bob and Ed generously shared their knowledge, large inventory of NOS and original take off alternators to help me come up with what I believe is the most authentic reproduction Autolite alternator available.

-1) All of 1966 and we suspect very early 1967 production Autolite alternators only had one Autolite stamp located on the flat surface of the rear housing next to the adjuster tab.
-When installed you can only partially see the Autolite stamp and date code when looking at your engine.
+1) 1965-1966 and we suspect very early 1967 Autolite alternators only had one Autolite stamp located on the flat surface of the rear housing next to the adjuster tab.
+You can only partially see the Autolite stamp and date code when looking at your engine.
 If you don't care about being concours correct we can apply a second stamp on the rear housing that you see easily.
 Just tell us you want this second stamp in the special instructions box just above the Add to Cart button.

-2) The correct cooling fan has 13 blades and was dipped in semi-gloss black painted finish.
-Late production cars had yellow zinc plated fans (see documented cars below).
+2) The correct cooling fan has 13 blades and was dipped in semi-gloss black paint.

 Do you have more concours details you would like to share?
 We don't know everything so please send us an email and we will post your findings and give you the credit.